On April 15, 1865, as word of President Abraham Lincoln’s death spread

 If you are interested in references to identify possibly propositi, or

 interested in general genealogical research the SR Library is a place

-you should visit if possible.
+you should visit.

 An exciting book has been published that contains biographies and

 photographs of the original members of the Aztec Club of 1847, Military